 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we provide comprehensive counsel to businesses and business owners throughout the state of New Jersey.
-Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.

 Named a New Jersey Super Lawyer Every Year Since 2008